 - 2 large eggs

-- 3 tbsp unsalted butter melted and cooled slightly to room temp
+- 3 tablespoon unsalted butter melted and cooled slightly to room temp

 - 1 ½ cups fresh strawberries sliced ½" thick